Conflict of Interest - Governing Policy | UniSC | University of the Sunshine Coast, Queensland, Australia

 Senior Staff

-All University Community Members are responsible for promptly identifying, formally disclosing and managing any interests which may result in conflict with their duties and responsibilities at the University.
+All members of the University community are responsible for promptly identifying, formally disclosing and managing any interests which may result in conflict with their duties and responsibilities at the University.
 In disclosing conflicts, they must ensure that they do not seek to influence, directly or indirectly, the advice provided by, or actions of, management and administration in matters relating to the interest.

 END